porxp/DADS5001_Tools/README.md

-Created by Thatchaphan Samphansompoch 6610422012
+This project was created by That Sa (ID: 6610422012) for the DADS5001 Tools course.
-This on of assignment in DADS5001 Tools
+It is part of the coursework for this subject.

    This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict a patient has diabetes.